mnr/writing-wip/dimensions_living_book/harassingTheNatives.md

 Once she told me about the "Blue Top Restaurant."
 Her husband would take her there on special occasions.
 I gather they had a passionate relationship.
 She is refined and doesn't share details, but I'll bet with a bit of prodding I could get some steamy tales.
 I resolve to take her back to the restaurant as a special treat.

-When I find it on the internet, it has a one-star review with pictures of an semi-abandoned building, peeling paint and chain link fences.
+When I find it on the internet, it has a one-star review with pictures of a semi-abandoned building with peeling paint and surrounded by chain link fences.
 It is a grimy shadow of the restaurant she remembers and I cancel my plans.
 The Blue Top Restaurant has a better existence in Gladice's memories.

 I'm becoming a personality at Dimensions Living.
 I hang out in the halls, I play Rummikub in the community room, I eat meals.
 I have an expansive sense of humor and they enjoy my enthusiasm.
 I have friends here.